-Now, to find the average rate of oscillation of the Sun over the four quadrants of our celestial sphere (i.e. over our four seasons), we may simply divide this number by four:
+Now, to find the average rate of oscillation of the Sun over the four quadrants of our celestial sphere (i.e., the four seasons), we must divide this figure by 4:

 31.44min / 4 = 7.86min

-Note that it matters not whether this mean figure of 7.86 should take the "-"(minus) sign or the "+" (plus) sign, since the Sun's motion can be either co-directional or counter-directional vis-à-vis Earth's motion.
+Note that it matters not whether this mean figure of 7.86 should take the minus sign or the plus sign, since the Sun's motion can be either co-directional or counter-directional vis-à-vis Earth's motion.
 Let's now verify whether these ca. 7.86 minutes may be related to Earth’s orbital speed of 1.601169 km/h, which amounts to a mere 0.00149326% of the Sun’s orbital speed of 107226km/h.

-In one solar year there are 525948 minutes.
-We see that our 7.86 value is 0.00149444% of 525948 minutes or - lo and behold - almost exactly 0.00149326% !
+In one sidereal year there are 525969.17 minutes.
+We see that our 7.86 value is 0.00149438% of 525969.17 - i.e. very nearly 0.00149326% !

 2 This trochoidal motion is the root cause (along with other minor factors) for our need of the Equation of Time.